TyrfingMjolnir/FMPXMLRESULT2psqlCOPY/README.md

 ---
 xsltproc FMPXMLRESULT2psqlCOPY.xslt YourTable.fmpxmlresult.xml > YourTable.sql

-Depending on your userbase you may or may not want to run
+Depending on your user base* you may or may not want to run
 ---
 tidy -i -xml -wrap 0 -utf8 YourTable.fmpxmlresult.xml \> YourTable.tidy.fmpxmlresult.xml